GAME 1: FLORIDA ATLANTIC at NEBRASKA

 Nebraska and Florida Atlantic meet for the second time Saturday.
 The only other meeting was a 49-3 NU victory in the 2009 season opener at Memorial Stadium.
 The 24th-ranked Huskers cruised to the win behind three rushing touchdowns from Roy Helu Jr., who ran for 152 yards on 16 carries.

 Nebraska Head Coach Bo Pelini

-Bo Pelini is in his sixth season as Nebraska’s head coach and owns a 53-21 record with the Huskers.
-Pelini added a Big Ten Legends Division title in 2012 to three straight Big 12 North Division crowns from 2008 to 2010, when Pelini was the the first coach in the history of the Big 12 to win at least a share of a division title in each of his first three years.
+Bo Pelini is in his seventh season as Nebraska’s head coach and owns a 58-24 record with the Huskers.
+Pelini has won or shared four divisional titles in his first six seasons as head coach, including the 2012 Big Ten Legends Division crown.
+He guided NU to three straight Big 12 North Division crowns from 2008 to 2010, becoming the the first coach in the history of the Big 12 to win at least a share of a division title in each of his first three years.

-He has guided Nebraska to at least nine wins each of his first five seasons in Lincoln, and three 10-win seasons.
-With the win over Wyoming in the opener, Pelini reached 50 career wins at Nebraska, making him just the fifth Husker coach to reach that milestone, joining Tom Osborne, Bob Devaney, Frank Solich and Dana X. Bible.
+He has guided Nebraska to at least nine wins each of his six seasons, and three 10-win seasons.
+Pelini is one of five NU coaches to win 50 or more games, joining Tom Osborne, Bob Devaney, Frank Solich and Dana X. Bible.